Hi,

 Something that you fix your gaze on.

-We'll stay here for a few moments.
+And we'll stay here for a few moments.

-I'll cue the end of Shavasana and the end of the practice at the end of those moments.
+And I'll cue the end of Shavasana and the end of the practice at the end of those moments.

-We're starting to bring yourself back,
+We're starting to bring yourself back.

-Starting to move your arms and your legs,
+Maybe taking a deeper breath removing the toes and the fingers Starting to move your arms and your legs.

 Bending the legs,

-Pointing the knees towards the sky,
+Pointing the knees towards the sky.

-Taking a nice big stretch,
+Make it a nice big stretch.

-And bringing yourself onto your side,
+And bringing yourself onto your side.

-Staying there for a few moments,
+Staying there for a few moments.

-It could be cross-legged or not.
+That's comfortable for you could be cross-legged or not.

 Let's bring our hands to heart center.

-And I thank you so much for practicing with me today.
+I'm hoping that this practice has been beneficial for your heart center And I thank you so much for practicing with me today.

 Namaste.